playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 One of the most powerful things that can be reused between components is [side effect](/posts/ffg-fundamentals-side-effects) logic.

-Using this, we can say something alone the lines of:
+Using this, we can say something along the lines of:

 > When a component that implements this shared bit of code renders, do this behavior.